thuml/Transfer-Learning-Library/README.md

 ## Contact
-If you have any problem about our code, feel free to contact
+If you have any problem about our code or have some suggestions, feel free to contact
 - Junguang Jiang (JiangJunguang1123@outlook.com)
 - Bo Fu (fb1121@qq.vip.com)
 - Mingsheng Long (longmingsheng@gmail.com)